 AML regulations require financial institutions issuing credit or allowing customers to open accounts to complete due-diligence procedures to ensure they are not aiding in money laundering activities or financial crimes.
-It’s up to financial institutions that issue credit or allow customers to open accounts to practice enhanced due diligence and verify customers to ensure they are not taking part in a money laundering scheme.
-They must verify where large sums of money originated, monitor suspicious activities and report material cash transactions.
+These companies must practice enhanced due diligence and ensure their customers are not taking part in a money laundering scheme.
+They must also verify where large sums of money originated, monitor financial transactions and report suspicious activity.

 The European Commission recognizes,